Contra Roosh V. on Evolution

 Evolution is like a buggy software program that needs constant patching as more “testing” reveals its obvious flaws.
 Instead of just doing away with the theory, scientists will create all sort of monstrous octopus legs and attach them to the theory, creating exceptions that even Darwin himself couldn’t have imagined.

 Evolutionary theory itself is simple, elegant and robust.
 The fundamental theory has not changed since Darwin.
-It is reproduction, variation, and selection, repeated.
+It is reproduction, variation and selection, repeated.
+No octopus legs are required.

 People who believe in evolution victim-blame the organism when it acts outside the confines of evolution.